mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQQuery&methodsSyntax.md

 However, since we can use two different language structures to implement the same information processing algorithm, we must formulate an objective condition allowing us to choose one of them in a specific case.
 In other words, we have to address the question: why do we need two similar language constructs and two different ways of operating on data sequences?
 To answer this question, we need to know one more feature of LINQ expressions.

 So let's move on to the next example.
 This unit test was used to call another implementation of a similar algorithm for determining a string value based on the contents of an array as before, i.e. containing several words.
 Unlike the previous implementation, in the [QuerySyntaxSideEffect][QuerySyntaxSideEffect] method, one instruction has been added to modify the source array in such a way as to eliminate words starting with the letter q, but placed in the code after the instruction containing the LINQ expression, which, according to its semantics, is responsible for selecting words for q.
 Here we can notice a certain contradiction.
 An expression is a sequence of operations performed to determine one base type value, which can be predicted in advance at the compilation stage, i.e., when writing the program.
 However, suppose the operations described by the LINQ expression were successfully performed.
 In that case, the _wordQuery variable should contain a string of selected words, and the [data source modification statement][QuerySyntaxSideEffectL45] should not affect the final result of the operation.
-Unfortunately, the result is an empty text so the previous statement is false.
-How do I explain this?
+Unfortunately.

 ``` CSharp
       _words[2] = "pear";
 ```

+Based on the [QuerySyntaxSideEffectTest][QuerySyntaxSideEffectTest] it can be observed that the result, nevertheless, is an empty text so the previous statement is false.
+How do I explain this?

 For now, we have to use our imagination to try to explain it.
 So let's imagine that the _words variable, according to the semantics of this expression, actually represents an external data source, e.g. a database.
 In other words, imagine that the `_words` variable is not an array in local memory, but a table in a relational database.
 This assumption completely changes the understanding of an expression as a complex but still local value evaluation activity.
 For this scenario to be realized, the following operations must happen: